briandrum/codes.forchagrin.com/_articles/article-i-the-municipality.md

 layout: page
 part_no: 0
 article_no: 1
-title: "Article I: The municipality"
+title: "Article I: The Municipality"
 ---

 ## Section I-1: Name